-Thick soups – thick soups in Montenegro are usually prepared with noodles, potato or vegetables.
+Thick soups – thick soups in Montenegro are usually prepared with noodles, potatoes or vegetables.

-Rastan – a strong meal made of local vegetable from the family of cabbages, it is cooked with white potato and with a lot of spices.
+Rastan – a strong meal made of local vegetables from the family of cabbages, it is cooked with white potato and with a lot of spices.

 For liquour, Montenegro has rakija, a type of brandy and this is a strong alcoholic drink similar to Russian vodka but stronger and more aromatic.